-to the extent the confirmed chapter 12 or 13 plan does not provide at least a 15% dividend to all unsecured creditors holding allowed claims, the net proceeds of the sale or refinance are used to create such a dividend, and any net proceeds the debtor retains must be claimed exempt as permitted by applicable law.
+to the extent the confirmed chapter 12 or 13 plan does not provide at least a 15% dividend to all unsecured creditors holding allowed claims, the net proceeds of the sale or refinance are used to create such a dividend, and any net proceeds the debtor seeks to retain may be claimed exempt under applicable law.

 The debtor’s request for a Certificate of Approval must (i) indicate which of the three conditions will be met if the sale or refinance is approved, (ii) list all debts secured by the property, and (iii) itemize how the debtor proposes to distribute the proceeds.
-If no objections are timely filed, after the expiration of the notice period, the chapter 12 or 13 trustee may issue a Certificate of Approval authorizing the debtor to use the net proceeds of the sale or refinance of the property to fund the chapter 12 or 13 plan in accordance with the debtor’s request.
-If a timely objection is filed, the clerk will set the matter for hearing.
+If no objection is timely filed, then after the expiration of the notice period, the chapter 12 or 13 trustee may issue a Certificate of Approval authorizing the debtor to use the net proceeds of the sale or refinance of the property to fund the chapter 12 or 13 plan in accordance with the debtor’s request.
+If a timely objection is filed, the Clerk’s Office will set a hearing on the debtor’s request.

 Sale Plans.
 Even if the chapter 12 or 13 plan sets forth the contents of the sale motion (as required by paragraph (a) or (b) above), the chapter 12 or 13 plan is confirmed, and the confirmation order includes reference to the sale, the debtor must still file a separate motion to approve the sale, and obtain an order granting that motion, prior to consummating the sale.

 Broker’s Commissions; Closing Costs.
 When a chapter 12 or 13 plan calls for the sale of real or personal property and a broker’s commission is payable as part of the sale, the broker may collect a commission of up to 6% (or up to 10% for vacant land or commercial property) of the sale price without a Court order, absent unusual circumstances.
-If there are unusual circumstances, the Court must be made aware of them prior to the sale.
-Customary closing costs do not need prior Court approval for disbursement, provided they have been set forth in the plan.
+If there are unusual circumstances, the debtor must disclose them to the Court and the trustee prior to the sale, if known, and in any event prior to disbursement of the commission.
+Customary closing costs do not need prior Court approval for disbursement, provided they have been disclosed in the plan or proposed order authorizing the sale.

 Payment of Secured Claims.
-If there is a mortgage or other claim secured by the property being sold, and it is to be paid from the sale proceeds, the secured creditor must be paid directly, except that any pre-petition arrearage must be paid through the chapter 12 or 13 trustee, unless the Court orders a different treatment of the secured claim.
+If there is a mortgage or other claim secured by the property being sold, and the order approving sale directs the debtor to pay that secured claim from the sale proceeds, then the chapter 12 or 13 trustee shall pay any pre-petition arrearage owed to that secured creditor, and the debtor shall pay the balance due that secured creditor directly, unless the Court authorizes a different treatment of the secured claim.

 Mortgage Modification in Chapter 12 and 13 Cases.

 Approval Procedures.
-No mortgage, whether secured by the debtor’s principal residence or other real property, may be modified by agreement of the parties while a chapter 12 or 13 case is pending unless
+No mortgage, whether secured by the debtor’s principal residence or other real property, may be modified by agreement of the parties while a chapter 12 or 13 case is pending unless:

-the parties to the mortgage file a modification agreement, signed by both the debtor(s) and the lender, and
+the parties to the mortgage file a modification agreement, signed by both the debtor(s) and the lender;

-the mortgage modification agreement includes a provision that is not effective without Court approval, and
+the mortgage modification agreement includes a provision that is not effective without Court approval; and

 either:

-the Court grants a motion approving the mortgage modification agreement, after notice to the debtor(s), lender, and the case trustee, or
+the Court grants a motion approving the mortgage modification agreement, after notice to the debtor(s), lender, and the case trustee,

 the Court approves a stipulation modifying the mortgage, which has a copy of the fully executed mortgage modification agreement attached, or